abroroo/til/Docker/What is Docker, and how to use it.md

  ![, but it works on my computer problem](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRAKilXOwKaMrv205lA2YL8ALeY2xgQunfVCKZl-AeL2vg73Wu0kJuFBNWHIV9QdGcTqAQ&usqp=CAU)

-Docker uses a concept of **image** which are like pre-packaged services (Node.js, MongoDB, Postgres, Ubuntu, etc.) ready to run in isolated containers.
+Docker uses a concept of **image** which is like a pre-packaged service (Node.js, MongoDB, Postgres, Ubuntu, etc.) ready to run in isolated containers.
 Think of them like npm packages in Node.js.
 See [docker hub](https://hub.docker.com/) for the collection of images available to use in docker containers

 #### Getting Started:
 1. Create a Dockerfile in your app's root directory.
 This text file instructs Docker how to build your application's image.
 Nameing _Dockerfile_ is required.